aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 ## Why Testing Matters

 Tests ensure your plugin works reliably and won't break when integrated with other plugins.
 They also make your plugin more trustworthy to the community!
-The good news: when you create a plugin with `turbo gen plugin`, all testing setup is done automatically.
+The good news: when you create a plugin with `turbo gen`, all testing setup is done automatically.

 **Testing:** Your plugin needs 2 essential test categories to pass validation: **Core Functionality** and **Error Handling**.
 We automatically set up configuration tests and infrastructure. **The more comprehensive your testing, the better!** High-quality plugins with extensive test coverage are more trusted by the community.

 ## Auto-Generated Testing Setup

+**Note:** Tests are automatically created when using `turbo gen` → "plugin" option, but not for `turbo gen` → "package" option.

-When you create a plugin with `turbo gen plugin my-plugin`, you automatically get:
+When you create a plugin with `turbo gen` (plugin option), you automatically get:

 **Complete Test Infrastructure (Works Automatically):**
 - Test script in `package.json` - `npm test` ready to run